larspetrus/Roofpig/README.md

 - *setupmoves* describe how to get from a solved cube to the cube you want finishing the alg will be.
 So `setupmoves=L' B' R B L B' R' B` gives a cube with 3 permuted corners.
 - *tweaks* is the free form tool, where you can set any sticker to any color - AND MORE! `tweaks=F:RF` sets both stickers on the FR edge to the F color. "tweaks=R:Ubl" sets only the U sticker on the UBL corner to the R color.
 On top of colors, you can also but Xes on stickers like this: tweaks="X:Ub x:Ul:

-The JSFiddle is extra useful for this stuff: http://jsfiddle.net/Lar5/JFgQg/
+The JSFiddle is better than words: http://jsfiddle.net/Lar5/JFgQg/

 ###2.3 Other parameters